Qew7/mordheim_homebrew/reclussians_warband.md

 | 10-11| Memorian: +1 Strength (S)                     | Grants +1 Strength to the paired Stormcast.      |
 | 12   | Memorian: +1 Toughness (T)                    | Grants +1 Toughness to the paired Stormcast.     |

-*Note:* Before hiring you should choose Hero you will pair your memorian with, only one memorian can be paired to a Reclussian at a time.
+*Note:* Before hiring you should choose Hero you will pair your memorian with, only one memorian can be paired to a Ruination Chamber hero at a time.

 ---